spatie/laravel-fractal/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-fractal.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-fractal)

-The package provides a nice and easy integration with [Fractal](http://fractal.thephpleague.com/) for your Laravel 5 projects.
+The package provides a nice and easy integration with [Fractal](http://fractal.thephpleague.com/) for your Laravel 5 and Lumen projects.
 If you don't know what Fractal does, [take a peek at their intro](http://fractal.thephpleague.com/).
 Shortly said, Fractal is very useful to transform data before using it in an API.

 Using Fractal data can be transformed like this: